-Syed also reported that prior to the 1944 Gandhi-Jinnah talks the following day.
+Syed also reported that prior to the 1944 Gandhi-Jinnah talks

+Jinnah informed the members that he had received an invitation from Gandhi to meet for discussions and asked their opinion.
+When the working committee advised Jinnah to accept the invitation he stated that he had already done so.
+He then said he proposed to issue a statement of policy on the following day.
 Syed asked Jinnah if the Working Committee might have the honor of seeing the statement.
 Jinnah replied in the negative.
 After the meeting Syed tried to get some member in favor with Jinnah to ask him for the statement.
 Liaquat Ali refused saying 'why should I displease him?'
-Nazimuddin agreed to try, but Jinnah declined.88
+Nazimuddin agreed to try, but Jinnah declined.